marketempower/laravel-multitenant/README.md

     php artisan config:publish globecode/laravel-multitenant
     ```

-1. Run the migrations to setup the necessary schema.
+1. Run migrations to setup the necessary schema.
+Example migrations are provided in the Package `migrations` folder.

 1. Add the `getTenantId()` method to your `User` (and any other "scoped" models) or just once in a `BaseModel` (recommended):